talla-ui/lib-comp/docs/ref/NavColumn.md

 - [<!--{ref:property}-->grow](NavColumn_base_grow.md) \
     True if the container should grow to fill the available space, defaults to false.
 - [<!--{ref:property}-->styles](NavColumn_base_styles.md) \
-    A set of styles that are applied to this composite, an instance of [NavContainerStyles](NavContainerStyles.md).
+    A set of styles that are applied to this component, an instance of [NavContainerStyles](NavContainerStyles.md).

 ## Related

 - [<!--{ref:class}-->class NavContainerStyles](NavContainerStyles.md) \
-    Style configuration for [NavColumn](NavColumn.md) and [NavRow](NavRow.md) composites.
+    Style configuration for [NavColumn](NavColumn.md) and [NavRow](NavRow.md) components.
 - [<!--{ref:class}-->class NavRow](NavRow.md) \
-    View composite for a navigation button row.
+    Component for a navigation button row.
 - [<!--{ref:class}-->class PageNavButton](PageNavButton.md) \
-    View composite that encapsulates a page navigation button.
+    Component that encapsulates a page navigation button.
 - [<!--{ref:class}-->class DetailNavButton](DetailNavButton.md) \
-    View composite that encapsulates a detail navigation button.
+    Component that encapsulates a detail navigation button.